 SecureSafe offers two-factor authentication to protect your account in case someone steals your password.

 Plus, business users get versioning, which lets you have multiple versions of the same file and enables you to retrieve your files if you get hit by a ransomware attack.

 There’s no user forum to consult, but there are helpful video tutorials and a clear FAQ.
 Pro, Silver and Gold subscribers can send emails to support by using the support form.
 You can set your subscription level to Pro even if you’re using the Free plan, so we tried that and got a reply a day later.

 Chat and phone support are not available so if you have an emergency you’re going to be stuck waiting for an email.

 SecureSafe is an interesting service with a couple of novel features — team and password safes — but it isn’t competitive with other services when it comes to standard features.

 Sharing has good content control, but lacks folder sharing, which would make sharing multiple files easier.
 Sync is of similar quality.
 It works well, but doesn’t sync automatically and requires you to do it manually or wait for the sync interval to start.
 Uploading doesn’t lag or hang, but block-level sync is missing.

 The service shines in one category, though, and that’s security.
 SecureSafe has strong encryption, two-factor authentication, private end-to-end encryption and reliable data centers in Switzerland.
 Whether strong security and a fair price are enough to give the service a try is up to you.
-If not, we recommend you check out our other cloud storage reviews.

 What do you think about SecureSafe?
 Let us know in the comments below.
 Thank you for reading.